wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-UIKit.md

 }
 ```

-To turn any UIView or UIViewController into a "VSM View", we only need to define a property that holds our current state and decorate it with the `@RenderedViewState` property wrapper.
+To turn any UIView or UIViewController into a "VSM View", define a property that holds our current state and decorate it with the `@RenderedViewState` property wrapper.

-**The `@RenderedViewState` is a UIKit-only property wrapper that will cause the view to update every time the state changes**. `@RenderedViewState` requires a `render` _function type_ parameter to call when the state changes.
+**The `@RenderedViewState` is a UIKit-only property wrapper that updates the view every time the state changes**. `@RenderedViewState` requires a `render` _function type_ parameter to call when the state changes.
 You must define this function in your UIView or UIViewController.

 > Note: In the examples found in this article, we will be using Storyboards.
-As a result, you can see that we used a custom `NSCoder` initializer above.
+As a result, we used a custom `NSCoder` initializer.
 If you are using a code-first approach to UIKit, you can use whichever initialization mechanism is most appropriate.

 ## Displaying the State